Dipsingh/dipsingh.github.io/_posts/2024-04-06-Balancing-MMLU-PathCostConstraints.md

 atl -> iad            :   20.0 (Cost 20)
 ```

+One aspect, which I didn't show was that although we introduced slack variables, LP Solver ultimately does not end up using them.
+However, formulating
+the problem in this way still encourages the solver to examine the solution space we are aiming for.
+I would be interested to
+hear a more detailed explanation from someone with greater familiarity in Operations Research.

 # Conclusion

 In this post we revisited the original minimizing maximum link utilization.
 We improvised the problem by adding additional